appelmar/scidb4gdal/README.md

 The main purpose of the plugin is to use SciDB for complex geospatial analytics and your favorite GIS tool to explore results.

-The driver offers experimental support for creating new SciDB arrays from  existing GDAL datasets using gdal_translate.
+The driver offers support for reading and writing SciDB arrays.
+Update access to existing arrays is currently not implemented but planned for future releases.

 ## Getting Started
 Similar to other database drivers for GDAL, we use a connection string as a descriptor for array data sources.

 `"SCIDB:array=<arrayname> [host=<host> port=<port> user=<user> password=<password>]"`

 Notice that the string must start with `SCIDB:` in order to let GDAL identify the dataset as a SciDB array.
+The following examples demonstrate how you can use gdal_translate to load / read imagery to / from SciDB:

-### Writing GDAL datasets to SciDB
+- Writing GDAL datasets to SciDB: `gdal_translate -of SciDB sample.tif "SCIDB:array=sample_array_gdal host=http://localhost"`
-`gdal_translate -of SciDB <input> "SCIDB:array=scidb4gdal_testarray"`

-### Exporting SciDB arrays
-`gdal_translate -of GTiff "SCIDB:array=<arrayname>" /tmp/test.tif`
+- Exporting SciDB arrays: `gdal_translate -of GTiff "SCIDB:array=sample_array_gdal host=http://localhost" sample.tif`

+- Array metadata: `gdalinfo "SCIDB:array=sample_array_gdal host=http://localhost"`

 ## Dependencies
-- At the moment we require [Shim](https://github.com/Paradigm4/shim) to run on SciDB databases you want to connect to.
-In the future, this may or may not be changed to connecting directly to SciDB sockets using Google's protocol buffers as in [SciDB-Py](https://github.com/Paradigm4/SciDB-Py)
+- At the moment the driver requires [Shim](https://github.com/Paradigm4/shim) to run on SciDB databases you want to connect to.
+In the future, this may or may not be changed to connecting directly to SciDB sockets using Google's protocol buffers
 - We use [cURL](http://curl.haxx.se/) to interface with SciDB's web service shim
 - Some [Boost](http://www.boost.org) header-only libraries (no external libraries required for linking) for string functions